This article was originally published on October 28, 2020, and was updated on November 23, 2021, for context and clarity.

-It’s hard enough for financial institutions to receive, research, respond to and track consumer disputes and complaints, but when one of those disputes or complaints stem from fraud, the process becomes even more complicated.
-Banks generally have different departments that handle frauds, disputes and complaints, and those departments are generally on different systems.
-So, linking together a fraud and a complaint or a fraud and a dispute when they happen can be difficult at best, impossible at worst.
+Researching, responding, and tacking consumer disputes and complaints is complicated work, but it’s made more complicated when suspicion of fraud is involved.
+Banks generally have departments that handle frauds, disputes and complaints, and those departments are generally on different systems.
+So, linking together a fraud, and a complaint or a fraud and a dispute when they happen can be difficult at best, impossible at worst.

 Lost or stolen card:

-- Account Takeover – hacker obtains the cardholder’s data, act as though they are the real cardholder, reach out to the credit card company, report the lost card and change address at the same time.
-New card goes to different address.
-Fraudster now has the card.
+- Account Takeover – hacker obtains the cardholder’s data, acts as though they are the real cardholder, reaches out to the credit card company, reports the lost card, and changes address at the same time.
+The new card goes to a different address.
+The fraudster now has the card.

 Fraudulent Applications for Credit:

-- Identity Theft – fraudster takes over someone else’s identity (from Phishing, Spam, Click Bait or other form)
+- Identity Theft – fraudster takes over someone else’s identity (from Phishing, Spam, Click Bait, etc.)

-- Sleeper Fraud – fraudster opens credit card using false info, uses the card, but pays minimum payment for months, or even years, then maxes out the card and ‘disappears’.
+- Sleeper Fraud – A fraudster opens a credit card using false info, uses the card, but pays a minimum payment for months, or even years then maxes out the card and ‘disappears’.

-- Synthetic Fraud – fraudster uses a real name, address and SSN but from three different people.
+- Synthetic Fraud – fraudster uses a real name, address, and SSN but from three different people.
 Each element is correct, but together they are a fake identity.
-Fraudsters will use this method to create a totally new identity, build up a credit footprint by obtaining different credit cards and identifying documentation such as a library card, phone number, etc. Many times this is not detected until the synthetic identity has maxed out several credit cards, at which time they will simply disappear.
+Fraudsters will use this method to create a complete new identity, build up a credit footprint by obtaining different credit cards, and identifying documentation such as a library card, phone number, etc. Many times this is not detected until the synthetic identity has maxed out several credit cards, at which time they will simply disappear.

 - Data Breach/Hacking – fraudsters can obtain valuable personal and account information via hacking into systems.
 Hackers are getting very creative with spam and phishing emails, in hopes of obtaining access to a system that will allow them to access and steal information.
 Once in the hands of the hackers, the information is either sold or used by the hackers themselves to open fraudulent accounts, or fraudulently access existing accounts.